Mon 11am–7pm | Tue–Wed 7am–4pm | Thu 7am–2pm | Fri by appt

 How we help

-Same-day emergency appointments backed by advanced diagnostics, effective pain relief, and the full range of emergency treatments, from root canals to extractions to trauma repair.
+Same-day emergency appointments backed by digital imaging, effective pain relief, and the full range of emergency treatments, from root canals to extractions to trauma repair.

 There is no reason to sit with dental pain.
 Call us now and we'll see you today.